jharmison-redhat/openshift-devsecops/dashboard/tekton/workshop/content/lab07.md

       image: gcr.io/cloud-builders/mvn:3.5.0-jdk-8
 ```

-With this updated task definition, I can run my new task in exactly the same way as before (e.g. if I didn't wanto to specify a different settings file than the default):
+With this updated task definition, we can run the new task in exactly the same way as before (e.g. if I didn't wanto to specify a different settings file than the default):
 ```bash
 tkn task start --inputresource source=tasks-source --param GOALS=clean,compile simple-maven
 ```